OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 ### Use an invocation parameter

 The `invocation` parameter is the last parameter of any custom function by default.
-The `invocation` parameter gives context about the cell (such as its address and contents) and allows you to use `setResult` and `onCanceled` methods.
-These methods define what a function does when the function streams (`setResult`) or is canceled (`onCanceled`).
+The `invocation` parameter gives context about the cell (such as its address and contents) and allows you to use the `setResult` method and `onCanceled` event to define what a function does when it streams (`setResult`) or is canceled (`onCanceled`).

 If you're using TypeScript, the invocation handler needs to be of type [`CustomFunctions.StreamingInvocation`](/javascript/api/custom-functions-runtime/customfunctions.streaminginvocation) or [`CancelableInvocation`](/javascript/api/custom-functions-runtime/customfunctions.cancelableinvocation).